Email Gen@WomenWhoSki.org

 • You will book and pay for your own flights and ground transportation.
 You will have access to a spreadsheet of guests’ flight info so you can coordinate ground transportation with others coming in around the same time

-Email gen@womenwhoski.org if interested in attending and she will send reservation details including booking link.
+Email gen@womenwhoski.org if interested in attending and you will be sent booking link.

 Added Value When Joining a